castorini/hedwig/lstm_regularization/README.md

-# lstm_baseline with Regularization
+# LSTM with Regularization

-Implementation of a standard LSTM using PyTorch and Torchtext for text classification baseline measurements with Regularization.
+Implementation of a standard LSTM using PyTorch and Torchtext for text classification with Regularization.

 ## Model Type